ysycloud/paraGSEA/README.md

 ## Description

 paraGSEA implements MPI and OpenMP-Based parallel GSEA algorithm for multi-core or cluster architecture.
-TODO add more intro here.
+I used the 1ktools(https://github.com/cmap/l1ktools) tools to parse the .gctx file which stored gene profile data defined by Lincs(CMap) based on HDF5 file format.I used Matlab to parse the .gctx file、extract the gene profile sets and write to .txt file.
+C will read the file 、complete parallel GSEA and write out the result in a suitable file.

 ## Implementation Details
 Several optimizations are implemented in paraGSEA.

-1. TODO In our work, we first implemented GSEA approach in efficient parallel strategy with MPI and OpenMP.In this part, on the one hand, we reduced the computational overhead of standard procedure to calculate the Enrichment Score by pre-sorting, indexing and removing the prefix sum.
+1. In our work, we first implemented GSEA approach in efficient parallel strategy with MPI and OpenMP.In this part, on the one hand, we reduced the computational overhead of standard procedure to calculate the Enrichment Score by pre-sorting, indexing and removing the prefix sum.
 On the other hand, we will take a global permutation method to wipe off the redundant overhead of estimation of significance level step and multiple hypothesis testing step.

-2. TODO Second, we expanded GSEA’s application to quickly compare two gene profile sets to get an Enrichment Score matrix of every gene profile pairs.
+2. Second, we expanded GSEA’s application to quickly compare two gene profile sets to get an Enrichment Score matrix of every gene profile pairs.
 In this part, in addition to using the previous optimization strategies, our implementation also allows to generate a second level of parallelization by creating several threads per MPI process.

-3. TODO Third, we clustered the gene profile based on the Enrichment Score matrix which we can get by the second part.
+3. Third, we clustered the gene profile based on the Enrichment Score matrix which we can get by the second part.
 In this part, Enrichment Score is served as the metric to measure the similarity between two gene profiles.
 We implemented a general clustering algorithm like K-Mediods which is an improved version of K-Means.
 The algorithm can quickly converge and then output the corresponding results.

 ## Benchmark